|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Unhurt, Bartlett met friendly natives who cared for him and hid him from the Japanese until late December 1943.
-According to the natives, a German missionary in charge of the mission at the village betraying him to the Japanese who sent a patrol to the village and took him prisoner.
-At the village, they did not treat him poorly and they believed he was being taken to Rabaul.
-Likely, he was executed by the Japanese at Rabaul or otherwise died in captivity.
+Bartlett survived the ditching unhurt.
+He met native people who were friendly and cared for him and hid him in their village for nearly two months.
+According to the villagers, a German missionary in charge of the mission near the village betraying his presence to the Japanese who sent a patrol to the village and to apprehend him.
+In late December 1943, the presence of the villagers, Bartlett was not treated poorly and taken away.
+The villagers believed he was being transported to Rabaul.

 During the mission, when the flight leader noticed Bartlett missing, the rest of the flight circled the the northern edge of Wide Bay but saw no trace of him or his aircraft.
 No other specific search was conducted for him or his plane.

 During the middle of 1944, his brother Captain Floyd I. Bartlett, O-424652 of the 40th Infantry Division, 185th Infantry Regiment, Company H was stationed on New Britain and wrote a letter on June 26, 1944 to the his commanding officer, Major John S. Loisel requesting details about his brother's P-38 and details about his loss which were provided to him in a reply dated July 24, 1944.

 After Allied forces occupied the area, Captain Barlett located the wreckage of his brother's P-38, with the assistance of the luluwai (chief) from a nearby village and learned how he was lived with them for two months until betrayed by the German missionary to the Japanese.

 Bartlett was officially declared dead on January 10, 1944.
 He earned the Air Medal.
 Bartlett is memorialized at Manila American Cemetery on the tablets of the missing.

 Captain Floyd I. Bartlett, O-424652 (brother)

 USAF Serial Number Search Results - P-38H-1-LO Lightning 42-66523